 Moreover, a video is perfect on your landing page to inform your customers and increase your viewership.
 Watching a video is passive and does not take nearly as much effort as reading, and it just requires less processing.
 Which in some areas may be wrong, but when trying to produce conversions, going the route where the brain processes information 60,000 times faster is the safer bet.

 3) Being Too Vague and Impersonal

 When shopping online, consumers usually have a good idea of what they’re looking for.
 It’s not like walking through a mall and “window shopping”; they’ve deliberately searched for a specific item or service, and your first impression – again, usually on your landing page – tells whether they’ve found it.

 So, when they land on your site, they want to see what you have to offer and for how much.
 This is what’s called a value proposition.
-It’s not a slogan or a call to action, but can be somewhat related to both of them.
-It can include bullet points, a 2-3 sentence paragraph, visuals, etc.; as long as it’s concise and clear.
-You want a person who knows nothing about your site to see it, and in one sentence, be able to pass onto their friend exactly what you’re offering.
+It’s not a slogan or a call to action but can be somewhat related to both.
+It can include bullet points, a 2-3 sentence paragraph, visuals, etc., as long as it’s concise and clear.
+You want a person who knows nothing about your site to see it and, in one sentence, be able to pass on their friend precisely what you’re offering.
 Your Call to Action is then the medium to the conversion.

-Seeming like a faceless corporate entity can also lose you some prospects as well.
-Despite it being an online process, consumers still want to know they’re buying and helping someone local or someone personable rather than funding the corporate machine.
-This can be as simple as a few sentence mission statement of the Founder/CEO, a picture, or a short bio.
+Seeming like a faceless corporate entity can also lose you some prospects.
+Despite it being an online process, consumers still want to know they’re buying and helping someone local or personable rather than funding the corporate machine.
+This can be as simple as a few-sentence mission statement of the Founder/CEO, a picture, or a short bio.
 It doesn’t necessarily have to be on your landing page, but a bit somewhere on your site is sure to benefit.